 Best luxury beach hotel: Cary Arms & Spa, Torquay

-If you fancy a treat, try this high-end hotel overlooking Babbacombe beach on the English Riviera.
+For a treat, this high-end hotel overlooking Babbacombe beach on the English Riviera fits the bill.
 Accommodation options include eight New England-style rooms in a historic, stone inn, once visited by Queen Victoria.
 There are also ultra-modern beach huts with floor-to-ceiling windows, and two suites that look out onto their own beach.
 The hotel’s COVID-19 policy includes offering free upgrades to rooms with their own entrance, a complimentary hand sanitiser on arrival and reducing restaurant capacity by half.
 Rather than leaving tea bags and White Company toiletries in the rooms, they now give guests a wax-sealed box with everything they need on check-in.

 Best beach hotel for glamping: Harvest Moon, East Lothian

-Appeal to your sense of adventure at this glamping resort, just 45 minutes from Scotland’s capital.
+Appeal to your sense of adventure at this glamping resort, just 45 minutes from Edinburgh.
 Each unit is self-contained, so it’s perfect for social distancing with your own bubble.
-We love their treehouses, which have outdoor decks boasting views across the Forth Estuary to the Bass Rock and their own private swing sets.
-Or, if you want to be closer to ground level, choose a beach cabin just by the dunes of Tyninghame beach.
-It’s another great coastal hotel for families, although even adults will love Kids Corner petting zoo with its alpacas, pygmy goats, bunnies, chickens and lambs.
+We love their treehouses, which have their own private swing sets and outdoor decks boasting views across the Forth Estuary to the Bass Rock.
+If you want to be closer to ground level, choose a beach cabin just by the dunes of Tyninghame beach.
+It’s a great coastal hotel for families, although even adults will love Kids Corner petting zoo with its alpacas, pygmy goats, bunnies, chickens and lambs.

 Best beach hotel for families: Moonfleet Manor, Weymouth